 2. Schedule Regular Video Calls

-Remote work can be isolating, especially if your employees are used to working in an office.
-Video calls let team members visually connect with you and each other, and they allow for spontaneous revelations of issues that might not come up in premeditated written communication.
-As you plan your remote team communication, schedule team meetings, 1:1 calls, and meetings to give and receive feedback.
+Working remotely can be isolating, especially if your employees are used to working in an office.
+Video meetings let team members visually connect with you and each other, and they allow for spontaneous revelations of issues that might not come up in premeditated written communication.
+As you plan your remote team communication, schedule meetings, 1:1 calls, and meetings to give and receive feedback.

 Schedule weekly or bimonthly meetings with your whole team.
 This gives employees a set time to come together and discuss work.
 It’s a perfect opportunity for anyone to bring up suggestions, questions, or concerns regarding collaboration and ongoing projects.

-Team video calls are a great time for team-building activities as well.
+Team video meetings are a great time for team-building activities as well.
 For example, remote content marketing agency Animalz hosted a talent show during one of their scheduled all-hands meetings.
-Using video for remote team communication lets your employees see you and each other and feel more connected.
+Using video for remote communication lets your employees see you and each other and feel more connected.

 Not everyone is willing to speak up during a team meeting, so it’s important to set aside time with each team member individually at least once a month.
 Show employees that you’re there for them as a resource, and encourage them to bring up topics and issues they want to discuss at the meeting.